dmrazzy/starlark/spec.md

 [1, 2]          # a 2-element list
 ```

-Lists can also be constructed from any iterable sequence by using the
+Lists can also be constructed from any iterable by using the built-in `list`
-built-in `list` function.
+function.

-The built-in `len` function applied to a list returns the number of elements.
-Lists can be [indexed](#subscript-expressions) to retrieve a single element,
-and [sliced](#slice-expressions) to produce a new list.

 List elements may be added using the `append` or `extend` methods,
 removed using the `remove` method, or reordered by assignments such as